tuanlda78202/RP/README.md

 # FO Project
 [...]
 ## Collaborators
-We are sophomore, major in Data Science and Artificial Intelligence at Hanoi University of Science and Technology.
+We are sophomores, major in Data Science and Artificial Intelligence at Hanoi University of Science and Technology.

 | Name                         | Student ID       | Mail                                      |
 | :---                         |    :----:        |          :---:                             |